capillariesio/capillaries/doc/binconfig.md

 Default: empty

 ### thread_pool_size

 Number of threads processing messages consumed by the binary.
 Choose this setting according to your hardware environment specifics.

 Default: 5 threads

+### max_partition_keys_in_select

+Max number of partition keys used in SELECT queries for specific keys in index tables and SELECT queries for specific rowids in data tables - both extensively used in [lookup](./glossary.md#lookup) processors.
+Google "optimal number of partition keys in cassandra select query" for details.

+Default: 5

 ## zap_config

 Directly deserialized to [zap.Config](https://pkg.go.dev/go.uber.org/zap#Config)

 ## webapi